-The Trust Board is responsible for approving this policy and ensuring it is applied consistently across the Trust.
-They are also responsible for monitoring all safeguarding breaches across the Trust.
-It is also their responsibility to ensure that an appropriate senior member of staff from the School or UTC is appointed to the role of Designated Safeguarding Lead as set out in Annex C.
+Local Governing Boards will ensure that an appropriate senior member of staff from the School or UTC is appointed to the role of Designated Safeguarding Lead as set out in Annex C and will monitor safeguarding referrals.

-The CEO is responsible for ensuring that all stakeholders adhere to this policy and that safeguarding breaches are managed swiftly and reported into the Trust Board and that appropriate authorities are informed.
+The CEO is responsible for ensuring that procedures are in place for monitoring the effectiveness of this policy and that procedures are in place and adhered to across the Trust.
+He/She will ensure that all breaches are managed swiftly and reported into the Trust Board and that appropriate authorities are informed.